arclanguage/anarki/README.markdown

 You can have multiple admins.
 Add them all to www/admins, separated by whitespace.

+By clicking on the domain name of a submitted link admins may tag the domain.
+The color of a domain name indicates its tag:

+* *gray* default
+* *darkred* ignore
+* *darkblue* kill

 The HN server will use the `openssl` command.
 If you're on Windows, first install OpenSSL and make sure it's on your `PATH`.
 Other systems should be distributed with OpenSSL already.

 Now bring up the server: